roytang/blog/content/posts/2007/11/lorwyn-inaugurals.md

 Game one was not too difficult, given the massive card advantage.

 Game two, he managed to bring down my life early with three Ascetics before I could play the Damnation.
-I lost to Barbs (he also had a Wisent but that&'s a blank against me)
+I lost to Barbs (he also had a Wisent but that's a blank against me)

-Game three he gets the Barbs down while we&'re still at a high enough life.
+Game three he gets the Barbs down while we're still at a high enough life.
 I play Venser to send it back, going down to 4, and on my turn I drop 3 creatures to discourage him from playing it again.
 It works, he instead drops creatures of his own.
 I play Profane Command for the win.

 2-1 win